That blaring noise you heard? It was a test of the federal government's emergency alert system

 The test has spurred falsehoods on social media that it’s part of a plot to send a signal to cellphones nationwide to activate nanoparticles such as graphene oxide that have been introduced into people’s bodies.
 Experts and FEMA officials have dismissed those claims, but some social media users said they planned to shut off their cellphones Wednesday.

-People also suggested turning off phones for other reasons, such as not disturbing students and teachers in classrooms or children during naptimes at day care.
-At the White House, messages taped to chairs in the press briefing room asked members of the media to turn off their cellphones.
+FEMA spokesman Jeremy Edwards said after the test was done that people have every right to turn their phones off to avoid the test but the organization hopes that after the test is done they make sure they turn their alerts back on because it’s designed to make sure people can be reached in an emergency.

-Not everyone did.
-As alerts went off during the briefing, White House press secretary Karine Jean-Pierre said: “There you go … it works, every couple of years, folks.”
+People on social media also suggested turning off phones for other reasons, such as not disturbing students and teachers in classrooms or children during naptimes at day care.
+At the White House, messages taped to chairs in the press briefing room asked members of the media to turn off their cellphones during the daily briefing.

 The test also sparked discussion about how it could affect people in abusive situations.
 Some people in abusive situations have secret cellphones — usually with notifications muted — hidden from their abuser that allow them to keep contact with the outside world.
 Organizations that work with abuse survivors recommended they turn off their phones entirely during the 30-minute-long test Wednesday so as to not have the blaring noise give away to their abuser the fact that they have a secret phone.